Phillauri is a supernatural comedy where a man gets stuck with a friendly spirit after he is made to marry a tree. Here is our Phillauri movie review.

 Phillauri Direction: Anshai Lal

-Phillauri Rating: 4 Star Rating: Recommended (1.5/5)
+Phillauri Rating: (1.5/5)

 When the friendly spirit Shashi is asked why she is stuck with the soon-to-be-married Kanan, she says, "Pata nahi, main to yahi atki hui hoon."
 Anshai Lal's 138-minute long Phillauri could speak for itself here.